USA and the UK

-- Valid passports for more than six months after your planned entry into the U.S. (This applies to all members of the family looking to reside in the U.S.)
+- Valid passports for more than six months after your planned entry into the U.S. (This applies to all members of the family looking to reside in the United States)

 - Confirmation pages of DS-260 forms

-- A signed Form I-864 (Affidavit of Support from U.S. petitioner)
+- A signed Form I-864 (Affidavit of Support from the U.S. petitioner)

 - Medical examination and vaccination documents